Chemical biology: Peptide synthesis

+To make protein-sized polypeptide chains with the small peptide fragments made by synthesis, chemical biologists can use the process of native chemical ligation.
+Native chemical ligation involves the coupling of a C-terminal thioester and an N-terminal cysteine residue, ultimately resulting in formation of a "native" amide bond.
+Other strategies that have been used for the ligation of peptide fragments using the acyl transfer chemistry first introduced with native chemical ligation include expressed protein ligation, sulfurization/desulfurization techniques, and use of removable thiol auxiliaries.

 Enrichment techniques for proteomics

 Chemical biologists work to improve proteomics through the development of enrichment strategies, chemical affinity tags, and new probes.
 Samples for proteomics often contain many peptide sequences and the sequence of interest may be highly represented or of low abundance, which creates a barrier for their detection.
 Chemical biology methods can reduce sample complexity by selective enrichment using affinity chromatography.
 This involves targeting a peptide with a distinguishing feature like a biotin label or a post translational modification.
 Methods have been developed that include the use of antibodies, lectins to capture glycoproteins, and immobilized metal ions to capture phosphorylated peptides and enzyme substrates to capture select enzymes.

 Enzyme probes

 To investigate enzymatic activity as opposed to total protein, activity-based reagents have been developed to label the enzymatically active form of proteins (see Activity-based proteomics).
 For example, serine hydrolase- and cysteine protease-inhibitors have been converted to suicide inhibitors.
 This strategy enhances the ability to selectively analyze low abundance constituents through direct targeting.
 Enzyme activity can also be monitored through converted substrate.
 Identification of enzyme substrates is a problem of significant difficulty in proteomics and is vital to the understanding of signal transduction pathways in cells.
 A method that has been developed uses "analog-sensitive" kinases to label substrates using an unnatural ATP analog, facilitating visualization and identification through a unique handle.